juanleston/Python-Web-Scraping/README.md

   ![image](https://user-images.githubusercontent.com/60116541/166155441-3d4eb8de-9841-48b4-aaa9-dd9c94b48bc5.png)

- As you can see the code above pull the contents of the city-postal code section as a whole.
-The reason I chose to do it this way is that there are times where a city has multiple postal codes and the website shows that as follows:
+ As you can see the code above pulls the contents of the city-postal code section as a whole.
+The reason why this route was chosen is that there are times where a city has multiple postal codes and the website shows that as follows:

  ![image](https://user-images.githubusercontent.com/60116541/166155533-8b1372a0-baea-4fee-a843-75c0c825bad7.png)
 <br />(Example from cities of Taiwan)

-  So, because the website uses a one (city) to many (postal codes) relationship I considered simpler to extract the whole container so that data point relationships are preserved.
+  As seen above, there is a one (city) to many (postal codes) relationship, therefore extracting data in this way makes it simpler to preserve data point relationships.

-  Once the Xpath scripts to extract the different data points of interest have been designed, it is time to put it all together in the Spider.
+  Once the Xpath scripts to extract the different data points of interest have been designed, it is time to put it all together inside the Spider.
 In that sense, the image below shows how it is structured:

   ![image](https://user-images.githubusercontent.com/60116541/166604773-6e025542-8d1f-42b5-b275-fac4247cb7ca.png)

   ### 3.4 Run the Spider:

-  To run the spider, navigate to the directory and open Command Line/Terminal.
+  To run the spider, navigate to the project's directory and open Command Line/Terminal.
 Then, run the following code:

   > scrapy crawl my_scraper_name -o name_of_output_file.extension

-  In this case I ran it as:
+  In this case It was ran as:

   > scrapy crawl address -o vietnam_data.json

-  Note that the "my_scraper_name" portion of the code has to match the name you give to the spider.
-Also, you are not limited to JSON file extensions for the spider output.
+  Note that the "my_scraper_name" portion of the code has to match the name given to the spider.
+Also, the output file extension is not only limited to JSON (CSV, XML and JSON Lines are other options).

   Running the spider should return a file with the following structure: